 At Billingshurst Primary school, we recognise that we live in a multicultural, multi-faith and diverse society and acknowledge that the pupils, and their family relationships, reflect this.
-Under pinning this policy is the school's values: kindness; equality, care and respect, love of learning; excellence, pride in ourselves and our school, ambition and curiosity and happiness; trust, safety, positivity and responsibility.
+Under pinning this policy is the school's values: kindness (equality, care and respect); love of learning (excellence, ambition, curiosity and pride in ourselves and our school); happiness (trust, safety, positivity and responsibility).

 The policy is supported by the school's policies for equal opportunities, child protection, behaviour, social inclusion and special educational needs and is written with reference to the following Government legislation and guidance:

-- Children Act 1989 - Children Act 2004 - Education Act 2002 - The Equality Act 2010 - Keeping Children Safe in Education (updated 2020) - Relationships Education, Relationships and Sex Education (RSE) and Health Education guidance (2019) - Sex and Relationships, Ofsted (2002), (updated 2006) - Faith, values and Sex & Relationships Education, Blake and Katrak, (2002)
+- Children Act 1989 - Children Act 2004 - Education Act 2002 - The Equality Act 2010 - Keeping Children Safe in Education (updated 2021) - Relationships Education, Relationships and Sex Education (RSE) and Health Education guidance (2021) - Sex and Relationships, Ofsted (2002), (updated 2006) - Faith, values and Sex & Relationships Education, Blake and Katrak, (2002)